 * Residents are Filipinos and foreigners with proof of residence in the Philippines.

-Fee is Php 100 per head on top of admission fees.
+Fee is Php 100/head on top of admission fees.

-Power Mac Center provides Ayala Museum with audio guides for its The Philippine Diorama Experience exhibition.
+Power Mac Center provides Ayala Museum with audio guides for its permanent exhibitions, The Diorama Experience of Philippine History, Crossroads of Civilizations, and Fernando Zobel.
 Devices are available for rent for Php 75.

 Whole day library access is Php 100, discounted to Php 50 for senior citizens and students.